Alert — Your Input is Needed:

 UMD Stormwater Management

 Stormwater management, permitting, and pollution control is a major priority for the University of Maryland.
 The College Park campus is centrally located within the Anacostia Watershed and discharges stormwater to 3 tributaries.
 Stormwater is significantly regulated within Maryland to protect water quality.

-The University of Maryland Dining Services secured a $150,000 grant from The Office of Sustainability, awarded at the annual UMD Earth Day Festival.
-The grant is intended to facilitate plastic waste reduction on campus.
+The University of Maryland Dining Services secured a $150,000 grant from the University Sustainability Fund for the Ocean Friendly Campus Initiative.
+The grant is facilitates plastic waste reduction on campus.
 This is the largest single grant awarded by the University Sustainability Fund.

 The Marine-Estuarine-Environmental Science (MEES) Program is an interdisciplinary, inter-institutional, and system-wide graduate program.
 The title of the program emphasizes its strengths in marine and estuarine sciences, although the program spans environmental science as a whole, irrespective of habitat.